-12 Minute Read
+16 Minute Read

-1. Find a stellar agent.
+1. Find a stellar real estate agent.

 Look, everybody loves saving money, and selling solo can seem like a great way to do just that.
 But is For Sale by Owner (FSBO) really all it’s cracked up to be?
-First off, if you really want to sell your home, you need to get it in front of buyers—and lots of them.
+First of all, if you really want to sell your home, you need to get it in front of buyers—and lots of them.
 This is where an agent comes in handy.

 Can you save big money by going FSBO?
 Not really.
 Even when you sell your home yourself, you still have to pay a commission to the buyer’s agent.
 You’d only save the commission on one side of the transaction.

-2. Price your home.
+2. Price your home to sell.

-3. Set a timeline.
+3. Set a home-selling timeline.

 Make the most of the weeks and months leading up to your home sale.
 If you have an idea of when you want to list your house, break your to-do list into manageable bite-size pieces.
 Here’s a guide to get you started.
 Of course, you can adjust according to your own needs and personal timeline.